 With respect to the examination based on section 115x, subsection 1e of the Decree on the Supervision of the Conduct of Financial Undertakings pursuant to the Act on financial supervision.

-To: the board of directors of Triodos Impact Strategies II N.V.
+To: the fund manager of Triodos Impact Strategies II N.V.

 Assurance report on the prospectus

 Our opinion